RocketSoftware/jcl-projcl-vscode-ext/README.md

 * Provide an effective reporting facility.
 * Leverage RESTful web services API to automate PRO/JCL scans in a DevOps toolchain.
 * Submit jobs to the mainframe for execution.
+* Validate input data for popular JCL utility programs.
+* Restructure JCL into a standard and easy-to-read format.
 * (Upcoming Release) Validate JCLs on remote machine.
 * (Upcoming Release) Validate multiple JCLs, in user-defined order if specified.
-* (Upcoming Release) Validate input data for popular JCL utility programs.
-* (Upcoming Release) Restructure JCL into a standard and easy-to-read format.

 With PRO/JCL for VS Code, errors in JCL are clearly described in **PROBLEMS View** and summarized in an informational message, as shown below.
 The source lines associated with these errors are underlined with a wavy line, in colors that identify their severity.
 Hovering over one of these lines displays the errors on that line.
 The relative positions of these errors in the source file are displayed as color dots in the right margin, allowing easy navigation to these errors.